Powers and status of Welsh devolution: Schedule 7B: Restrictions

+Proposed further powers

 There have been calls for further Welsh devolution, increasing the autonomy for Wales, since the Welsh legislature of the Senedd was founded following the 1997 Welsh devolution referendum.

 Crown Estate

 In 2013, Dr Richard Cowell of Cardiff University said that devolution of the Crown estate in Wales "might enable a better quality of debate about the kind of off-shore renewable energy development pathway that is appropriate for Wales, and open up discussion on how the royalties from resource exploitation should be best invested."

 Plaid Cymru called for the devolution of the Welsh Crown Estate in their manifesto in 2011.
 Liz Saville Roberts called for the devolution of the Crown Estate in Wales saying that a large majority in the Senedd supports its devolution and having the same powers as Scotland over the Crown Estate.

 On 21 June 2021, Roberts presented the "Crown Estate (Devolution to Wales) Bill" to the UK Parliament saying this would “devolve management of the Crown Estate and its assets in Wales to the Welsh Government”.
 In 2022, Plaid Cymru MS Rhys ab Owen also called for the devolution of powers over the Welsh Crown Estate.

-The first minister, Mark Drakeford suggested that devolving the Crown Estates in Wales to the Welsh government could enable the government to harness the renewable energy potential in Wales saying, “Geography is on our side.
+The first minister, Mark Drakeford suggested that devolving the Crown Estate in Wales to the Welsh government could enable the government to harness the renewable energy potential in Wales saying, "Geography is on our side.
 If you're on the west side of the UK, you have the prevailing winds.
-We are surrounded on three sides by water.”
+We are surrounded on three sides by water".
 Liz Saville Roberts MP, leader of Plaid Cymru in Westminster, suggested that devolving these estates could “bring half a billion pounds worth of offshore wind and tidal stream potential under Welsh control."
 In January 2022, Wales' Climate Change minister Julie James stated that it is “outrageous” that the Crown Estate was devolved in Scotland and not in Wales.

 The "Climate Change, Environment and Infrastructure Committee" of the Senedd published a report on 22 February 2022 recommending the devolution of the Crown Estate and using its income to combat climate change.

 By July 2022, more than 11,000 supported the devolution of the Crown Estate in Wales with the petition reading, "This is money that would enable Wales to build and develop our own Welsh renewable energy industry rather than selling off our assets to the highest foreign bidder."

 The Welsh Liberal Democrats also support the devolution of the Crown Estate in Wales as decided at their conference.
 Mark Drakeford confirmed in January 2023 that devolving the Crown Estate was Welsh government policy.